softwareQinc/qpp/README.md

          -isystem $HOME/eigen_3.2.2 -I $HOME/qpp/include \
          -I /Applications/MATLAB_R2014b.app/extern/include \
          -L /Applications/MATLAB_R2014b.app/bin/maci64 \
-         -lmx -lmat example.cpp -o qpp
+         -lmx -lmat example.cpp -o example

 ===
 ### Building using `cmake`

-The current version of the repository has a `CMakeLists.txt` configuration file for building using `cmake` (`cmake` needs to be installed).
-To build the project using `cmake`, I recommend an out-of-source build, i.e., from the root of the project (where `./include` is located), type
+The current version of the repository has a `CMakeLists.txt` configuration file for building examples using `cmake` (`cmake` needs to be installed).
+To build an example using `cmake`, I recommend an out-of-source build, i.e., from the root of the project (where `./include` is located), type

     mkdir ./build